 Registered Staff Hours

-This nursing home received a solid overall grade as described above, but we really wanted to point out its excellent health inspection reports in recent years.
-We gave them an impressive grade of A- in this category.
-We weigh several aspects of a nursing home's inspection report in calculating our inspection scores.
-One critical factor is deficiencies.
-You should keep in mind that the severity of these deficiencies is arguably more important than the number of deficiencies, as some of these can be relatively insignificant.
+While we did not rate this facility favorably overall, we want to point out its relatively solid health inspections in recent years.
+We gave it a respectable grade of B in this area, which is much better than its overall score.
+We weigh several aspects of a nursing home's inspection report in computing these inspection ratings.
+One key factor is deficiencies.
+It should be noted that the severity of the deficiencies is arguably more important than the number of deficiencies, as some of these are relatively insignificant.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is always a good sign.

 Long-term Care Quality